zoracon/zoracon.github.io/_posts/2018-05-18-modular-phones.md

 </p>

 <p>
 This is what modular phones can do.
-However, the phone manufacturers in the U.S. has been very quiet on this concept.
+However, the phone manufacturers in the U.S. have been very quiet on this concept.
 When they were <a target="_blank" href="http://fortune.com/2016/09/03/why-google-canceled-project-ara/">finally loud about it, they shut it down as an unrealistic endeavor and never revisited it.</a>
 </p>

 <p>